-“I like that I can go to a neighbor and purchase handmade beaded jewelry, or reserve a loaf of homemade bread, or easily track down who has traditional crafts for sale.”
+“I like that I can go to a neighbour and purchase handmade beaded jewellery, or reserve a loaf of homemade bread, or easily track down who has traditional crafts for sale.”

 Three Reasons Why Trina Loves Practicing in the Sahtu:

 I enjoy the natural surroundings and the ability to access nature.
 Its beauty is breathtaking.
 As well, I enjoy the security of being in a small connected community where everyone knows one another.